-NHVR to process all heavy vehicle access permits from Monday 4 December 2017
+NHVR processing all heavy vehicle access permits from Monday 4 December 2017

-The National Heavy Vehicle Regulator (NHVR) and the Department of Planning Transport and Infrastructure (DPTI) have been working collaboratively for the return on heavy vehicle access permit processing to the NHVR.
-DPTI currently process intrastate Class 1 heavy access permit applications and will transition this function to the NHVR on 4 December 2017.
+The National Heavy Vehicle Regulator (NHVR) and the Department of Planning Transport and Infrastructure (DPTI) have been working collaboratively for the return of heavy vehicle access permit processing to the NHVR.

-Training and information sessions in South Australia commence on the 13 November, to book visit NHVR website.
+Training and information sessions for operators in South Australia have commenced.
+To book visit NHVR website.

 A special purpose vehicle (SVP) is a vehicle built for a purpose other than carrying goods, such as a mobile crane, concrete pump, drill rig, etc. An SPV exceeds one or more of the general mass and dimension limits set out in the Heavy Vehicle Mass, Dimension and Loading National Regulation, and is a Class 1 heavy vehicle.

 The National Class 1 Special Purpose Vehicle Notice authorises the use of Class 1 Special Purpose Vehicles up to 40 tonnes on published networks in participating jurisdictions.
 Examples of vehicles operating under this notice include mobile cranes (eg two-axle pick and carry cranes, two- and three-axle all terrain mobile cranes, three- and four-axle truck cranes) and mobile concrete pumps.

 In South Australia, SPVs that meet the relevant mass and dimension requirements set out in the Notice and the South Australian schedule will operate on one of the two networks:

 - Three-axle Crane Network, as shown on the South Australian RAVnet Map System, for three-axle all terrain mobile cranes.